 Daikin is tackling this challenge around the world using collaborative innovation led by industry-industry partnerships.

-In November 2019, Daikin began a demonstration test on a new busines model in the United Republic of Tanzania with WASSHA, which provides electricity services to non-electrified areas of Africa using IoT technology.
+In November 2019, Daikin began a demonstration test on a new business model in the United Republic of Tanzania with WASSHA, which provides electricity services to non-electrified areas of Africa using IoT technology.
 The demonstration test involved examining commercial viability of a subscription-based service for Daikin's highly efficient air conditioners at small shops and homes in Tanzania utilizing WASSHA's business know-how, human resources and sales network in Tanzania.
 The three-month test ran between November 2019 and February 2020 and included planning of a subscription-based service for air conditioners and building a payment system using mobile money.
-Daikin and WASSHA hope to fully launch the business in fiscal 2020.

 In November 2019, Daikin and Fairy Devices Inc. jointly began working on an initiative to improve work efficiency and quality through the creation of connected workers*1 in service areas such as maintenance and inspections of air conditioners.
 Fairy Devices will provide its voice recognition, edge AI, and data analysis technologies, while Daikin will contribute its frontline expertise globally, as the two work together to resolve issues faced by service operations.